Which Wacom Cintiq Is Best? – Cintiq vs. Cintiq Pro

 • Pressure sensitivity

 The reason why digital drawing feels as natural as it does nowadays is due to the pressure sensitivity of the pen.
-Pressure sensitivity is measured in levels and suggests how closely the stylus emulates the characteristics of real-life media.
+Pressure sensitivity is measured in levels and indicates how closely the stylus emulates the characteristics of real-life media.
 The more levels, the better.

 If you’re a beginner, then 2,048 levels of pressure sensitivity on the lower end are probably perfectly fine.
 If you’re working on a professional level, however, you may want to have better pen responsiveness.

-All recent Wacom Cintiq tablets feature the best pressure sensitivity levels currently available.
-Both the regular Cintiq and the Cintiq Pro line come with the Pro Pen 2 that supports 8,192 levels of pressure and 60 degrees of tilt recognition.
+All recent Cintiq tablets feature the best pressure sensitivity levels currently available.
+Both the regular Cintiq and the Cintiq Pro line come with the Wacom Pro Pen 2 that supports 8,192 levels of pressure and 60 degrees of tilt recognition.

 • Size and weight

-Other factors to take into account include the size and weight of the tablet, especially if you intend to travel with it.
+Other factors to take into account include size and weight of the tablet, especially if you intend to travel with it.
 Most screen tablets are not particularly portable.
 Some random carrying around is surely possible, but if you want a device for traveling, you should rather take a look at the non-screen tablets, like the Wacom Intuos Pro Small or the Intuos Small.

 Best Wacom Cintiq Tablets

-1. Wacom Cintiq Pro 32 Touch
+1. Wacom Cintiq Pro 32

 The best Wacom Cintiq for professionals who want ample drawing space.